m0nkey-d-fluffy/GodpackForwarder/BEGINNER_GUIDE.md

 ## What is GodpackForwarder?

 GodpackForwarder is a BetterDiscord plugin that automatically forwards Godpack notifications (from the Dreama bot) to a private channel of your choice.
 This way, you can get notified about important Godpack events without being spammed in the main server!
+It checks for live updates from Dreama for precious Godpacks, and can even send you a list of Godpacks that you missed while the plugin was deactivated (the plugin has to run at least once before it can do catch-up lists).

 ---